dariajung/octopress/source/_posts/2014-08-01-gayle-laakman-mcdowell-talk-recap.markdown

 First some things before the ~technical~ aspect of the interivew:

 - Try to keep your resume to one page because most resume readers spend maybe 5 - 15 seconds looking at it.
+There are no fast and hard rules for how it should be formatted, but it should be scannable in that amount of time.
 - Put your outside of school/work projects on your resume!
 Many candidates don't put their projects on their resume for whatever reason.
 - Ask your recruiter what to expect from the interview.
 There is no reason to be afraid to ask about what you might encounter.
 However, take this with a grain of salt because the recruiter isn't going to be the one interviewing you.
 - Coming off a bit weird to a recruiter is okay.
 As long as you aren't being as asshole, don't worry too much.